 - spicy food

 - acidic foods, such as citrus and tomatoes

-Overeating and eating within 2 to 3 hours before bed may also worsen reflux symptoms.
+Overeating and eating within two to three hours before bed may also worsen reflux symptoms.

 Ulcers caused by H. pylori will most likely need to be treated with antibiotics.
 Strict adherence to your treatment plan and close follow-up with your doctor are the best ways to make sure your treatments are effective and your ulcers are healing.

 Learn more about treatment for a peptic ulcer.